Disordered Gibbs measures and Gaussian conditioning: Applications

-Here we treat $\beta>\beta_c$, for which to the best of our knowledge there is no rigorous computation of the Franz-Parisi potential, for any spherical model.
+{\bf II.
+Low temperature phase} Here we treat $\beta>\beta_c$, for which to the best of our knowledge there is no rigorous computation of the Franz-Parisi potential, for any spherical model.
 To this end, note that $f_{N,r}(\bs)$ of \eqref{eq:fFP} is of the form $\bar f_N(\bs,H_N(\cdot))$ for a deterministic, rotationally invariant $\bar f_N$, that satisfies \eqref{eq:flim}.
 We shall thus use Theorem \ref{thm:low temp 1} and work with the event $\cpt(\bs,\vec{\bx}^{\be},E,\vec E,\vec R)$ of \eqref{eq:cpt}, while simplifying our presentation by assuming that $\xi(\cdot)$ is not pure.
-The straightforward adaptation to the pure case, by omitting the conditioning on $\partial_{\bx_1}H_{N}(\bx_1)$, is left to the reader (see Remark \ref{rem:pure}).
+The straightforward adaptation to the pure case (and $\beta$ large enough so that a pure states decomposition exists), by omitting the conditioning on $\partial_{\bx_1}H_{N}(\bx_1)$, is left to the reader (see Remark \ref{rem:pure}).
 We note in passing that in the final formula \eqref{eq:Lambda}, this would amount to removing the 3rd column and row from the matrix $C(\qs)$ below, as well as removing the 3rd entry from the vectors $\sfv$ and $\sfu$.
-While for simplicity we consider only the \abbr{RSB} condition of \eqref{eq:kRSB} with $k=1$, the same principles apply, with obvious modifications, to the more involved case of $k\geq2$.
+While for simplicity we consider only the case of strictly $1$-\abbr{RSB}, the same principles apply, with obvious modifications, to the more involved case of strictly $k$-\abbr{rsb} for $k\geq2$.